BoxOfDevs/DO2-Asset-Loader/README.md

 ## To-Do List:
 Currently, 61 sounds are implemented, using 165 unique audio files. <br>
-Currently, all cards and treasure items are implemented, with placeholder textures and no lore. <br>
+Currently, all cards and treasure items are implemented. <br>
 Currently, both animated doors are implemented fully. <br>
+Currently, a bot is implemented to load the map, and TangoTek's hood is available to rail. <br>
 > Please consult the Discussions page (https://github.com/BoxOfDevs/DO2-Asset-Loader/discussions/) for development updates about each list item. <br>
 On that discussions page and on the issues page, please feel free to share your own thoughts, feedback, and ideas for the project. <br>
 - [X] Card Sounds Placeholder